SWE546-Spring2017-Bogazici/midterm/README.md

 # midterm
+Take home exam,

-take home exam, send a pull request by Friday 19:00 where we will meet to discuss
+Send a pull request today (26 April) by 22:00 latest.

+We will meet to discuss on Friday (28 April) 19:00.
+You can update your solutions until Friday.